-In order to delve deeper into these issues, we draw from Laura, Tamires and Mariah's records the main elements that compose them, in which the school they aspire to help reframing is conceived as the environment of:
+In order to delve deeper into these issues, we draw from Laura, Tamires, and Mariah's records the key elements that compose them, in which the school they aspire to help resignify is conceived as the environment of:

-- resistance and professional performance; - overcoming practices that value the mere transmission of content; - exchange of ideas, reflections and dialogue between teachers and students; - coexistence, individual and social formation; - building of a fairer society to the detriment of the meritocracy valorization and exclusionary processes.
+- resistance and professional performance; - overcoming practices that value the mere transmission of content; - exchange of ideas, reflection and dialogue between teachers and students; - coexistence, individual and social formation; - building a fairer society to the detriment of meritocracy and exclusionary processes.

-If we take as reference the clarifications of Fino (2008) and Cunha (2016) and compare them to the data resulting from the testimonies of the 3 undergraduates, we will verify the prevalence of common aspects that point to the desire for the formation of a truly human society.
+If we take as a reference the clarifications of Fino (2008) and Cunha (2016) and compare them to the data resulting from the testimonies of the 3 undergraduates, we will verify the prevalence of common aspects that point to the desire for the formation of a truly human society.
 Among other things, this requires the consolidation of principles that involve dimensions of affection, listening, dialogue, commitment and solidarity, as well as the political and social recognition that the school is the space for its realization and, therefore, the main locus of this formation.

-In short, what the theoretical and empirical data offer us are not elucidations about the relevance or not of the school in our society.
-Conversely, they provoke us a lot to redefine the policies, the contents, the choices, the referrals, the type of communication and, especially, the quality of the relationships that are instituted in it and with it.
+In summary, what the theoretical and empirical data offer us are not elucidations about the relevance or not of the school in our society.
+Conversely, they provoke us a great deal to redefine the policies, the contents, the choices, the referrals, the type of communication and, especially, the quality of the relations that are instituted in it and with it.

-Pedagogical innovation from the perspective of elementary school teachers

-The approach with the space of the elementary school has been a constant demand of the graduates.
-Students during Didactics classes are emphatic in stating that they do not feel prepared to teach, that there is a distance between the actual school and what they learn throughout the teacher training course.
+Pedagogical innovation from the perspective of elementary school teachers prepared to teach, that there is a distance between the actual school and what they learn throughout the teacher training course.
 Their demands for a formation closer to the reality of schools are echoed in the research dedicated to studying teacher education, as stated by Cruz and Campelo (2016, p.
 96).